charliecalvert/CloudNotes/Assignments/Docker/DockerCompose.md

 Run this to start it: **docker-compose up**.
 It takes awhile, but when done, go to **localhost:30025** and look at the console output.

+If you edit your code and want to see the fix, try just running **docker-compose up** again.
+If that doesn't work, then do this, which takes a bit longer: **docker-compose up --build**

 ## Push your results

 You can push your finished image to the Docker Hub: